A writing contest for youth, grades 4 through 12

 To enter, students read a book and write a 400 to 800 word letter to the author (living or dead) about how the book changed their view of the world or themselves.
 Students may write about works of fiction, nonfiction, a short story, poem, essay, or speech.

 Level 1: Grades 4-6

 State winners, runners up and finalists, announced in April each year, will be honored at the Letters About Literature Awards Ceremony at the State Capitol in Olympia.
 The top winner in each category will receive a $125 cash award and go on to the national competition at the Library of Congress.

 (Please note that the process and parameters have changed for the 2018-2019 contest)

 - Entries must be typed and use no fewer than 400 words and no more than 800 words.

-- Entries must be submitted via the online submission platform by the deadline (midnight PST on 12/14) .
+- Entries must be submitted via the online submission platform between November 1, 2018 and December 14, 2018 (deadline is 9 p.m.
+PST on 12/14) .
 The submission platform is set up to accept class or individual entries.
-Details may be found at the Letters About Literature website at http://read.gov/letters.
+Details may be found on the Letters About Literature website.

 - Students under the age of 13 (as of 11/1/18) must obtain an upload signed consent from parent/legal guardian to be eligible for entry.
 The downloadable consent form is found here.
 Entries by/for students under the age of 13 without a signed, uploaded form will be ineligible and discarded.